 6. I Met an Author Today!
 (Preschool – Kindergarten)

 Half-hour program that includes a reading of my book including songs and puppets—along with two creative art activities that coordinate with the Water Walkers' story.

 7. A Visit with the Author (Grades 1-2)

-This 45 minute program introduces students to several aspects of writing.
+This 45-minute program introduces students to several aspects of writing.
 They will learn what three things every story needs—beginning, middle, and end—along with characters, conflict, and resolution.
-They will hear about what every author keeps in their invisible writer’s backpack that help them write their stories.
+They will hear about what every author keeps in their invisible writer’s backpack that helps them write their stories.

 - Postcard to Mother Earth & Recycle Can

 - Do Drops – Complete a “Do Drop Rainbow” that tells how you would make the world a better place.